 Size and Location

 relief, structure, major physiographic unit

-Major rivers and tributaries, lakes and seas, role of rivers in the economy, pollution of rivers, measures to control river pollution
+Major rivers and tributaries, lakes and seas, the role of rivers in the economy, pollution of rivers, measures to control river pollution

 Factors influencing the climate; monsoon- its characteristics, rainfall and temperature distribution; seasons; climate and human life

 Natural Vegetation and Wild Life

 Vegetation types, distribution as well as altitudinal variation, need for conservation and various measures.
 Major species, their distribution, need for conservation and various measures.